robinsonb5/EightThirtyTwo/README.md

     the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+	The startup code and minimal C library, lib832, is licensed under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+	EightThirtyTwo and lib832 are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
+	You should have received a copy of the GNU General Public License along with EightThirtyTwo, and the GNU Lesser General Public License along with lib832.
 If not, see <https://www.gnu.org/licenses/>.

-	Additionally, the author and maintainers of vbcc may, if they wish, distribute the C compiler backend as part of the vbcc package under vbcc's license.
+	Additionally, the author and maintainers of vbcc may, if they wish, convey and sublicense the C compiler backend as part of the vbcc package under vbcc's license.

 ## Goals
 The main design goals are modest logic footprint and minimum possible use